grind-t/psychology/emotions/expression.md

 - The behavioral differences between liars and truthtellers are too minute for most people to detect (only 54% accuracy)
 - Gestures, facial expressions, and vocal tones, which are absent in written communication, convey important information -> we may use voice meassge and emojis to help people better understand us

-- Women have greater sensitivity than men to nonverbal cues (aka more emotional)
+- Women have greater sensitivity than men to nonverbal cues (aka more emotional, more empathy)